Seedance 2.0 vs Veo 3.1 vs Kling 3.0: An Honest Comparison.

 Seedance 2.0 (ByteDance)

-The generation pipeline uses Flow Matching rather than standard diffusion scheduling, which cuts inference time significantly.
-ByteDance also built in a 12-input multimodal reference system: you can feed the model up to 12 reference images for characters, environments, and style, and it will maintain consistency across them.
-The training data comes primarily from Douyin and TikTok, giving it a strong instinct for short-form, people-centric content.
+The model supports a multimodal reference system that lets you feed in references for characters, environments, and style, maintaining consistency across them.
+The training data comes in part from Douyin and TikTok, giving it a strong instinct for short-form, people-centric content.

 Veo 3.1 (Google DeepMind)

 Where Veo pulls ahead is raw visual quality.
-It outputs at up to 4K resolution with the highest per-frame fidelity of any model in this comparison.
+It outputs at up to 1080p natively, with 4K available as an upscaling option, and delivers the highest per-frame fidelity of any model in this comparison.
 Physics simulation is notably strong: water, cloth, smoke, and light refraction all behave convincingly.
-The training data is drawn from YouTube's enormous catalogue, giving the model an unusually broad understanding of real-world cinematography, lighting conditions, and camera behaviour.
+Google has not officially confirmed the source of its training data, though commentators have widely speculated it draws on YouTube's catalogue, which may contribute to the model's broad understanding of real-world cinematography, lighting conditions, and camera behaviour.

 Kling 3.0 (Kuaishou)